dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/ci-cd/branch-deployments/testing.md

 Alternatively, the logs for the branch deployment workflow can be found in the **Actions** tab on the GitHub pull request.

 We can also view our database in Snowflake to confirm that a clone exists for each branch deployment.
-When we materialize our assets within our branch deployment, we’ll now be writing to our clone of `PRODUCTION`.
+When we materialize our assets within our branch deployment, we'll now be writing to our clone of `PRODUCTION`.
 Within Snowflake, we can run queries against this clone to confirm the validity of our data:

 ![Instance overview](/images/guides/development_to_production/branch_deployments/snowflake.png)